 If you’re looking to sell your home in the next year, you need to know your current home value.
-The home value is what interested buyers are willing to pay for your home.
-Knowing this information will help you decide on an asking price.
+The home value is what interested buyers are willing to pay for your house.
+Knowing this information will help you decide on an asking price for your home sale.

 If you don’t know the current value of your home, you’re not alone.
 Many borrowers don’t understand what home value is or how to calculate it.
-This article will explain what home value is and how to determine it for yourself.
+Below, we’ll explore what home value means when selling your property and how to determine it for yourself.

 What Does Home Value Mean?